andy78644/TapSuiPay/README.md

 - **Easy**: No typing your info every time—the app does it for you.
 - **Safe**: FaceID and the blockchain keep your money protected.

-TapSuiPay makes paying for things or sending money simple and worry-free.
+Zyra makes paying for things or sending money simple and worry-free.
 It’s practical for everyday use, whether you’re shopping or splitting a bill.

 ---